nfogh/vscode-private-extension-manager/extension/README.md

 ## OpenVSX repositories

-For Open VSX repositories, follow the guides found in the Open VSX pages.
+For Open VSX repositories, follow the guides found in the [Open VSX pages](https://github.com/eclipse/openvsx/wiki/Deploying-Open-VSX) to install an OpenVSX server.

 ## Discovering Extensions

-Now that your extensions are published to an NPM or OpenVSX registry, you need to tell Private Extension Manager how to find them.
+Now that your extensions are published to an NPM or OpenVSX registry, you need to tell Private Extension Marketplace how to find them.
 This can be done using a workspace config file and/or a user setting.

 ### Workspace Configuration

-Private Extension Manager uses a config file similar to Visual Studio Code's `extensions.json` to allow workspaces to recommend extensions.
+Private Extension Marketplace uses a config file similar to Visual Studio Code's `extensions.json` to allow workspaces to recommend extensions.
 Create a file named `.vscode/extensions.private.json` in any workspace folder to define your private extension registries and any recommended extensions.
 You can use the